• An addendum to Rule 3 regarding fan-translated works of things such as Web Novels has been made. Please see here for details.

 I think that went quite well!

-His other hand busied itself caressing his cheek.
+His other hand rubbed at his cheek.
 It still ached after the experience he had yesterday.
-Sylvia confirmed that the starlight worked- after he woke up to her screaming at him to wake up while slapping him black and blue.
+Sylvia confirmed that the concoction worked- after he woke up to her screaming at him to wake up while she slapped him black and blue.

-… he's going to have to get her a gift or something, after he joined the guild.
+… he would have to get her a gift or something, after he joined the guild.

 Scaring honorary sisters is not the Dawnspring way, Dyllaine.